mootools/mootools-more/Docs/Forms/Form.Validator.Extras.md

 ### Tutorial/Demo

 Here are the validators that are included in this libary.
-Add the className to any input and then create a new [Form.Validator][] and these will automatically be applied.
+Add the name to any input's data-validators property and then create a new [Form.Validator][] and these will automatically be applied.

 Validator: validate-nospace {#Validators:validate-nospace}
 ------------------------------------------